-ECC responds with haste to investigate all reported violations of copyright infringement through use of its computing resources.
+ECC quickly investigates all reported copyright infringement violations through its computing resources.
 This includes reported violations of the Digital Millennium Copyright Act.
-Reported violations are investigated in conjunction with the Dean of Students Office and/or the Office of Human Resources.
+Reported violations are investigated with the Dean of Students Office and/or the Office of Human Resources.

-Violation of these policies may result in a range of sanctions beginning with loss of certain computing privileges up to suspension or expulsion from the university for students and termination of employment for employees.
+Violation of these policies may result in a range of sanctions beginning with loss of certain computing privileges up to suspension or expulsion from the College for students and termination of employment for employees according to applicable College policies and Collective Bargaining Agreements.